viamrobotics/docs/docs/installation/rpi-setup.md

 Check `Set hostname` and enter the name you would like to access the Pi by in that field.

-There are two ways you can secure your Raspberry Pi: You can either use an SSH key or password authentication.
+There are two ways you can secure your Raspberry Pi: with a SSH key or with password authentication.

 To use the SSH key method: check `Enable SSH`.
 Using SSH Keys for authentication is a great way of securing your Raspberry Pi as only someone with the private SSH key will be able to authenticate to your system.